DC Talk: Continued success, hiatus, and other activities (2000–present)

 In 2000, the members announced that they would be taking a break from the group to pursue solo efforts.
 They released Solo: Special Edition EP, which contained two new songs from each member's solo ventures and a live version of the U2 song "40" performed by all three members.
 The EP reached No. 142 on the Billboard 200 and won DC Talk their fourth Grammy award.

 During their hiatus, DC Talk has continued to sporadically release singles together, including "Let's Roll" (2002), which was about the September 11 attacks.
 Multiple compilation albums have been released during their hiatus, including the 10th anniversary versions of their albums Free at Last (2002) and Jesus Freak (2006), as well as 8 Great Hits (2004), Freaked!
-(2006), The Early Years (2006), Greatest Hits (2007), Back 2 Back Hits (2011).
+(2006), The Early Years (2006), Greatest Hits (2007), and Back 2 Back Hits (2011).
 The three members still frequently show up at each other's shows and cover DC Talk songs.
-The band has also continued to help each other in their respective solo careers, including "Atmosphere" by tobyMac (2004), a cover of "The Cross" by Kevin Max (2007), and "Love Feels Like" by tobyMac (2015).
-In 2015, Gotee Records announced the issuance of Jesus Freak and Supernatural on vinyl.
+The band has also continued to help each other in their respective solo careers, including "Atmosphere" by tobyMac (2004), a cover of "The Cross" by Kevin Max (2007), and "Love Feels Like" by tobyMac (2015).TobyMacVEVO (2015).
+"TobyMac - Love Feels Like (Lyric Video) ft. dc Talk" Most recently, the band was featured on tobyMac's single "Space" (2022).

-Group members TobyMac and Michael Tait, with assistance from Christian organization WallBuilders, collaborated on two books in this period: Under God, published in 2004, and Living Under God: Discovering Your Part in God's Plan, released in 2005.
+Group members TobyMac and Michael Tait, with assistance from Christian organization WallBuilders, collaborated on two books: Under God, published in 2004, and Living Under God: Discovering Your Part in God's Plan, published in 2005.
 Both books are collections of American history-inspired inspirational stories with a Christian perspective.

 In 2010, the trio performed with Aaron Shust, Brandon Heath, Matthew West, Natalie Grant, Steven Curtis Chapman, Casting Crowns, and some other artists to serve as the backing choir for "Come Together Now", a song about the 2010 Haiti earthquakes.
 Later in the year, Kevin Max admitted that he would love to make more DC Talk music, but he thinks "that time has passed us by...".
 He then explained, "as individuals we are so different in our approaches that it might be quite a process." tobyMac released the song "Wonderin'" with his album Tonight; the song is "a warm look back at DC Talk" for Toby.
 On October 11, 2016, the trio came together to perform "Love Feels Like" at the Allen Arena in Nashville, Tennessee for the 47th Annual GMA Dove Awards.

+In 2015, Gotee Records announced the issuance of Jesus Freak and Supernatural on vinyl.

+In June 2025, following allegations of sexual assault made against Tait, many radio stations removed DC Talk and Newsboys (with whom Tait was the lead singer from 2009 to 2025) from circulation.